Public Ledger for Sensitive Data: Protocol Specifications

 \subsection{Data Block structure}

 Encrypted data created by the users is collected and organized into data blocks.
-The File Keeper maintains and publishes a variable portion of the ledger (in various aspects similar to the \emph{state} of the Ethereum Virtual Machine~\cite{ethereumyellowpaper}) that contains at any time $t$: \begin{itemize} \item the masked shards and their index
+The File Keeper maintains and publishes a variable portion of the ledger (it could be conceptually separated from the \emph{static ledger}, as discussed in~\Cref{intuition}) that contains at any time $t$: \begin{itemize} \item the masked shards and their index:

-\item the encapsulated keys and the index of the data block where the corresponding encrypted pieces are stored
+\item the encapsulated keys and the index of the data block where the corresponding encrypted pieces are stored:

 \end{itemize} All these elements are kept constantly updated.